WELCOME to the Byfield and District Branch of The Royal British Legion's Web pages...

 If you hover your cursor (or in the case of Tablets, place your finger or stylus) over the Content item, that should reveal any sub-pages to that page on the right hand side of that vertical “Content” side bar.
 There will also be a tiny arrowhead on the right of that Content item to indicate that there are one or more sub pages to that page.

 Contents’ pages and their sub pages are opened by clicking (or tapping) on that title.

-CLICK-on COLOUR? except for titles at the top of Contents' pages, words in coloured font (usually red but sometimes blue font) have links to interesting places - just place your cursor over and CLICK!
+CLICK-on COLOUR? except for titles at the top of Contents' pages, words in coloured font (usually red but sometimes blue font, or even bold black on occasion) have links to interesting places - just place your cursor over and CLICK!

 IF the aforementioned action takes you away from our Web site to another site, to get back to Byfield RBL's Web site you should click-on the "back arrow" on the Web Browser you are using (usually a black arrow pointing left at the very top left of your Browser's page).
 However if you are just at a different part of our Web site, click-on any "back arrow" or Branch Home (that's this page) to reveal all the Contents of our site, listed vertically down the left hand side.

 WE ALSO HAVE A FACEBOOK PRESENCE look there for Byfield And District RBL.

 is the UK's leading Armed Forces charity and one of its largest membership organisations.
 Members get together through the network of branches and clubs all over the country and overseas to participate in social, fundraising and welfare activities.

 Remember ALL are welcome in the RBL - you don't have to be ex-service to be part of this organisation - men and women are welcomed as Members of our Branch and there are no age limits.